hashicorp/design-system/website/docs/components/flyout/partials/code/how-to-use.md

 ## Browser support

 The Flyout component leverages the `<dialog>` element which is [currently supported by all major browser vendors](https://caniuse.com/dialog).
-To ensure support on older browser versions (for example, Safari 14 or Internet Explorer 11) we rely on [a polyfill](https://github.com/GoogleChrome/dialog-polyfill) that is automatically loaded when needed.

 ## Page scroll